50 of the best Netflix movies to stream right now

 The King

-Co-written and directed by David Michôd (Conflict Machine), Netflix’s movie adaptation of Shakespeare’s Henry IV and Henry V borrows the bard’s characters and plot, however adjustments the dialogue and different key particulars.
+Co-written and directed by David Michôd (Struggle Machine), Netflix’s movie adaptation of Shakespeare’s Henry IV and Henry V borrows the bard’s characters and plot, however modifications the dialogue and different key particulars.
 Ladybird’s Timothée Chalamet stars.
 Watch on Netflix

 - Is Netflix’s The King Shakespeare or not?

-- Netflix’s The King director admits one scene DOES “rip off” Recreation of Thrones – however it was an accident
+- Netflix’s The King director admits one scene DOES “rip off” Recreation of Thrones – nevertheless it was an accident

 The Revenant

 An astonishing piece of film-making from director Alejandro González Iñárritu.
-A frontiersman (an Oscar-winning Leonardo DiCaprio) main a searching social gathering by means of the wilderness is mauled by a bear, and a travelling companion who pledged to stick with him till assist comes kills his son and leaves him for useless.
+A frontiersman (an Oscar-winning Leonardo DiCaprio) main a searching celebration by the wilderness is mauled by a bear, and a travelling companion who pledged to stick with him till assist comes kills his son and leaves him for useless.
 Watch on Netflix

 The Maze Runner